-There’s a reason why Malti-Pins and seniors make a perfect match.
-Being petite hybrids of a Maltese and Miniature Pinscher, they love undivided attention.
+There’s a reason why Malti-Pins and seniors make the perfect match.
+Being petite hybrids of a Maltese and Mini Pinscher, they love undivided attention.
 Therefore, a city apartment with a single and bereft of children or other pets represents an ideal setting.

 Brace yourself to encounter the contradictory nature of this cross-breed.
 One instant they will seem all too willing to settle down in your lap and watch television.
 But the bliss lasts only until some trigger grabs their attention.

 Because they’re curious by nature, something as tiny as an insect or as frisky as a squirrel can set them exploring.
 Training these cross-breeds requires an infinite degree of patience.
 Sessions should not just be short, but with plenty of encouragement.

 18. Highland Maltie

 Elegance and grace is what best describes a Highland Maltie, a charming offspring of a Maltese and Westland White Terrier.
 With mischievous brown eyes and a black nose peeping out from long dense white fur, the hybrid looks adorable.

 Due to their wavy fur coat, Highland Malties require regular brushing.
 The best way to minimize tangles is by using a gentle shampoo that also preserves natural body oils.
 Also, use this time to check them for injuries or sores, ear infections or eye irritations.

 Because they do not shed much, you need not worry about allergies.
 Although not as active as the other Maltese mixes, this cross-breed loves a run and tussle.
 Having a daily walk is enough, but they do love competitive games and fun play.